- Search The Registry

 - My Account

 *Benjamin Carson was born on this date in 1951.
 He is a retired Black neurosurgeon and former government administrator.

 Benjamin Solomon Carson Sr., from Detroit, Michigan, grew up in a low-income neighborhood and struggled with poor grades and a violent temper partially because of those conditions.
-His family was there for him and the love and understanding of his mother was instrumental in his life accomplishments.
+His family was there for him and the love and understanding of his mother were instrumental in his life accomplishments.
 She only had a third-grade education but challenged him to strive for excellence.
 Carson eventually emerged from the bottom to the top of his class.
 He earned academic scholarships to college and medical school.

 In 1973, Carson received his B.A. came from Yale University, his M.D. from the University of Michigan School of Medicine in 1977, and his Internship in General Surgery took place at The Johns Hopkins Hospital, Baltimore, MD from 1978 to 1982.
 Carson was director of pediatric neurosurgery at The Johns Hopkins Medical Institutions in Baltimore, Maryland.
 He is globally known for leading a medical team that separated West German conjoined twins in 1987 and leading a team of South African doctors in the first successful separation of vertically conjoined twins in 1997.

-He refined the techniques for hemispherectomy, radical brain surgery to stop intractable seizures, and has developed, along with the Hopkins plastic surgery division, a craniofacial program to help children who need combined neurosurgical and plastic surgical reconstruction.
+He refined the techniques for hemispherectomy, and radical brain surgery to stop intractable seizures, and has developed, along with the Hopkins plastic surgery division, a craniofacial program to help children who need combined neurosurgical and plastic surgical reconstruction.
 Dr. Carson holds many honors and awards, including over 20 honorary doctorate degrees.
 He is a member of the board of directors of the Kellogg Company, honored by the Horatio Alger Society, as well as a fellow of the Yale Corporation, the governing body of Yale University.

 In 2015, Carson confirmed his candidacy for President in an interview with a local television station in Cincinnati, Ohio.
 He officially announced he was running for the Republican nomination in the 2016 Presidential election at a rally in Detroit, his hometown, on May 4, 2015.
 He was recently the head of HUD, the department of housing and urban development under President Donald Trump.